jflamy/owlcms4/docs/Displays.md

 The other difference with the ordinary scoreboard is that the rankings shown are those across all lifting groups, including those that have lifted earlier (in the image below, the athlete Williams has lifted 70, which currently puts him third, because the 70 from Scott in group M2 shown at the bottom was achieved earlier.)

-The image also shows that it is possible, depending on the lighting conditions, to select a white background.
-This is true for all scoreboards and is selected by clicking on the screen, which brings up a selection menu.
+The image shows the "black on white" display setting.

 ![024_Scoreboard_Leaders](img/Displays/024_Scoreboard_Leaders.png)